mrzarquon/bolt-project-pi/readme.md

 This requires to get Bolt apply working (and on any other system without a native puppet-agent package):

-Mark your raspberry pi's as having the puppet-agent feature in the inventory file, this skips the puppet agent installation and version check part of apply_prep:
+Mark your raspberry pi's as having the puppet-agent feature in the inventory file, this skips the puppet agent installation and version check part of apply_prep (features are node/group level attributes):

 ```
+groups:
+  - name: raspberrybootstrap
     features:
       - 'puppet-agent'
 ```

 or

 ```
+groups:
+  - name: raspberrybootstrap
     features: ['puppet-agent']
 ```

 Are both valid.

 And under the transport configuration settings, you need to specify which ruby to use, as Bolt apply will default to /opt/puppetlabs/puppet/bin/ruby (which is what puppet-agent would use).
-I do this in the inventory group as well, since I only want to use this for the systems I know I don't have puppet-agent package installed.
+I do this in the inventory group as well, since I only want to use this for the systems I know I don't have puppet-agent package installed (interpreters are set on the transport configuration area).

 ```
+config:
+  transport: ssh
   ssh:
+    user: pi
+    password: raspberry
+    run-as: root
     interpreters:
       rb: /usr/bin/ruby
 ```

 See the included inventory.yaml for a inventory group with that feature enabled.